-As discussed in Note J to the consolidated financial statements, in 2007 the Company adopted FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes, an interpretation of FASB Statement 109.
+As discussed in Note J to the consolidated financial statements, in 2007 the Company adopted FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes an interpretation of FASB Statement 109.

-Charlotte, NC March 17, 2009
+/s/ Dixon Hughes PLLC Charlotte, NC March 17, 2009